-- (1) ERCOT will maintain a performance log of QSEs acknowledgements of Dispatch Instructions concerning scheduled voltage or scheduled Reactive output requests.
-QSEs responding in less than two minutes from the time of issuance of such requests shall be deemed satisfactory. - (2) ERCOT shall monitor the Automatic Voltage Regulator (AVR), as required in Protocol Section 6.5.5.1, Changes in Resource Status, to assure that it is on and operating automatically at least 98% of the time in which the QSE is providing the Reactive Power supply from Generation Resources required to provide Voltage Support Service (VSS).
-The percentage is calculated as: Time (AVR is on while providing Service) / (Total Time Providing Services) (100%). - (3) Except under Force Majeure conditions or ERCOT-permitted operation of the Generation Resource, failure of a Generation Resource required to provide VSS to provide either leading or lagging reactive up to the required capability of the unit upon request from a TO or ERCOT may, at the discretion of ERCOT, be reported to the Texas Regional Entity (TRE).
+- (1) ERCOT will maintain a performance log of QSEs acknowledgements of Voltage Support Service (VSS) Dispatch Instructions concerning scheduled voltage or scheduled Reactive output requests.
+A QSE's response that is completed in no more than five minutes from the time of issuance of such requests shall be deemed satisfactory. - (2) ERCOT shall monitor the Automatic Voltage Regulator (AVR), as required in Protocol Section 6.5.5.1, Changes in Resource Status, to assure that it is on and operating automatically at least 98% of the time in which the QSE is providing the Reactive Power supply from Generation Resources required to provide VSS.
+The percentage is calculated as: Time (AVR is on while providing Service) / (Total Time Providing Services) (100%). - (3) Except under Force Majeure conditions or ERCOT-permitted operation of the Generation Resource, failure of a Generation Resource required to provide VSS to provide either leading or lagging reactive up to the required capability of the unit upon request from a TO or ERCOT may, at the discretion of ERCOT, be reported to the Texas Reliability Entity (Texas RE).

-- (4) Except under Force Majeure conditions or ERCOT-permitted operation of the Generation Resource, if a Generation Resource required to provide VSS fails to maintain transmission system voltage at the point of interconnection with the TSP within 2% of the voltage profile while operating at less than the maximum reactive capability of the Generation Resource, ERCOT may, at its discretion, report this to the TRE. - (5) The TRE will investigate claims of alleged non-compliance and Force Majeure conditions, and address confirmed non-compliance situations.
-The TRE will advise the Generation Resource, its QSE, ERCOT, and the TSP planning and operating staffs of the results of such investigations.
+- (4) Except under Force Majeure conditions or ERCOT-permitted operation of the Generation Resource, if a Generation Resource required to provide VSS fails to maintain transmission system voltage at the point of interconnection with the TSP within 2% of the voltage profile while operating at less than the maximum reactive capability of the Generation Resource, ERCOT may, at its discretion, report this to the Texas RE. - (5) The Texas RE will investigate claims of alleged non-compliance and Force Majeure conditions, and address confirmed non-compliance situations.
+The Texas RE will advise the Generation Resource, its QSE, ERCOT, and the TSP planning and operating staffs of the results of such investigations.